dfieschko/RP1210/.github/pull_request_template.md

 - Bugs you fixed go here!

 ## 🗿 Miscellaneous
-- Changes that aren't enhancements or bugfixes go here!
+- All other changes go here!

 ## ✔️ Closed Issues
 Put the issues this PR will close here!